erickbytes/lofipython/content/blog/validating-.rst-links-with-rst-url-validator.rst

-It parses each url tag, checks for required characters and sends a `HEAD <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD>`__ request to the url to check if it still loads successfully.
+It parses each url tag, checks for required characters and sends a `HEAD <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD>`__ request to the url to check if it loads successfully.
 Some websites return status codes like 403 (permission denied), 301 (redirect), or 404 (page not found).
 If the status code returned is 200, it's safe to say the page loaded.
+Be aware that some sites like Cloudflare (returns 403) and Amazon (returns 503) do not serve any requests and just return an error.
+In cases like these, you'll need to check pages like this manually in a browser to see if the page loads.

 This script helped me find and fix or remove a bunch of broken links on the older posts on this blog.
 If you're working with .rst documents, give it a try!